Introduction to C++

 }

-The type of indentation styling used above (and the one I personally prefer) is called K&R style, or "one true brace style".
-It's one of the most common together with the Allman style and you can freely choose the one you prefer.
-To read the full list of indentation styles, visit the Wikipedia page.
+The indentation style shown above is known as K&R style or "one true brace style."
+It is one of the most common styles, along with the Allman style.
+You can choose the style you prefer.
+For a comprehensive list of indentation styles, visit the Wikipedia page.

-A computer program is realized by passing through different phases.
-I already discussed the phases of the creation of a program in the previous section, but here we are talking more specifically about the programming phase.
+A computer program is created through different phases.
+I already briefly discussed the phases of the creation of a program in the previous section, but here we are talking more specifically about the programming phase.
 Let's see how it works.

-It provides the developer with some facilities and tools, like a source code editor, build automation tools and a debugger.
+It provides the developer with some facilities and tools, like a source code editor, build automation tools, and a debugger (a tool that allows the programmer to run the code step-by-step, inspect variables, and monitor the execution flow to identify and fix errors).

 There are many IDEs to choose from, both open source and paid.
 Personally, I use Dev-C++, which compiles also C language.
 You can download it here (it's open source).

-If you prefer to use another IDE, that's perfectly fine, but be sure that it has a compiler integrated.
+If you prefer to use another IDE, that's perfectly fine, but be sure that it has a compiler integrated, or as an alternative, install it separately on your machine (it will require a bit more steps, but it's not too complicated).
 Also, you can use online compilers too, but some libraries will not be present, so programs that will use them won't work.

 If everything works as planned, an object file made up of machine code is created.
 The object file is also referred to as a module and can be directly executed by the processor (unlike source code).